inspirai/Characterize-Anything/README.md

 - [Langchain](https://github.com/hwchase17/langchain/tree/master) is a framework for developing applications powered by language models.

-Also, we used [Midjourney](https://www.midjourney.com) for creating our logo image 🤗 We thank Pixar for their incredible animation movies!
+Also, we used [Midjourney](https://www.midjourney.com) for creating our Pixar-style logo image 🤗 We thank Pixar for their incredible animation movies!